CityOfBoston Official An official website of the City of Boston

 • and climate resilience

-Large Project review is a multi-step process which involves input from the BPDA's Economic Development, Urban Design, and Planning departments; the public; and external departments including the Boston Transportation Department, the Environment Department, and the Landmarks Commission.
+Large Project review is a multi-step process that involves input from the Urban Design and Planning & Zoning divisions; the public; and external departments including the Boston Transportation Department, the Environment Department, and the Landmarks Commission.

 The major steps in the Large Project Review are as follows.
 Opportunities for public comment are afforded throughout the process.